Types are weak omega-groupoids: Introduction

 The paper is arranged as follows.
 In Section~\ref{prep}, we recall Batanin's theory of weak $\omega$-categories, the appropriate specialisation to weak $\omega$-groupoids, and the necessary background from intensional type theory.
 Then in Section~\ref{sec3} we give the proof of our main result.
 We begin in Section~\ref{overview} with an explicitly type-theoretic, but informal, account.
 When we come to make this precise, it turns out to be convenient to isolate just those categorical properties of the type theory which make the proof go through, and then to work in an axiomatic setting assuming only these.
 We describe this setting in Section~\ref{axiomatic}, and then in Sections~\ref{proof1} and~\ref{proof2}, use it to give a formal proof that every type is a weak $\omega$-groupoid.

 It seems appropriate to say a few words about the history of this paper.
-The main result was described by the first-named author in 2006 in a presentation at the workshop ``Identity Types---Topological and Categorical Structure'' held at Uppsala University~\cite{vdB}.
+The main result was described by the first-named author in 2006 in a presentation at the workshop ``Identity Types---Topological and Categorical Structure'' held at Uppsala University~\cite{BergTypes}.
 The details of the proof were then worked out by both authors during a 2008 visit by the first author to Uppsala; and it was at this stage that the axiomatic approach was introduced.
-Whilst preparing this manuscript for publication, we become aware that, independently, Peter Lumsdaine had begun considering the same question.
-He will give his analysis in the forthcoming~\cite{Lumsdaine}.
+Whilst preparing this manuscript for publication, we become aware that, independently, Peter Lumsdaine had been considering the same question.
+His analysis may be found in~\cite{LumsdaineInpressWeak}.
 Let us remark only that, where our argument is category-theoretic in nature, that given by Lumsdaine is essentially proof-theoretic.
 We gratefully acknowledge the support of Uppsala University's Department of Mathematics, and extend our thanks to Erik Palmgren for organising the aforementioned workshop.
 The second-named author also acknowledges the support of a Research Fellowship of St John's College, Cambridge and a Marie Curie Intra-European Fellowship, Project No.\ 040802.